-Lesley Hampton identifies as a ‘third culture kid’.
+Lesley Hampton identifies as a "third culture kid."
 Having spent her formative years in Canada’s Arctic and Atlantic, Australia, England, Indonesia and New Caledonia, she also defines herself through her Indigenous heritage.
 Her careful sensitivity to and passion for socio-cultural concepts shows in her designs, which couple with social purpose (just see her 2SLGBTQQIA Jingle Jacket honouring MMIWG2S – the many Missing and Murdered Indigenous Women and Girls and 2-Spirit People).
 Hampton’s brand was founded with the principles of inclusivity, identity, awareness and heritage at its centre.
 Her Eighteen Seventy Six line (so named for the year the Indian Act was introduced) featured an all-Indigenous model crew at the Toronto Fashion Week.

-In addition to having over 10 years of experience in the field of social services, Nadia George is an award-winning Mi'gmaq actor, as well as an Indigenous rights and youth advocate.
+In addition to having over 10 years of experience in the field of social services, Nadia George is an award-winning Nahua-Canadian actor, as well as an Indigenous rights and youth advocate.
 She pushes for positive outcomes for youth aging out of care, while her acting roles have brought attention to such critical topics as the plight of MMIWG2S (see the award-winning Her Water Drum).

 Ojibwe, Northwest Angle 33 First Nation

 For Jenn Harper, makeup became a means of expression that holds transformative power.
 She started looking into brands that reflected real people (including Indigenous people), were made in Canada, that did not test on animals and that gave back to the Indigenous community.
 Not having found one, she took it upon herself to create it, and so Cheekbone Beauty was born.
-Cheekbone Beauty not only offers thoughtfully-named products that highlight Indigenous cultures, women, and experiences, but they also go towards supporting Indigenous youth, working to bridge the educational funding gap that exists between Indigenous and non-Indigenous students (yes, you read that right, Indigenous students receive less per capita than non-Indigenous students in the public school system).
+Cheekbone Beauty not only offers thoughtfully-named products that highlight Indigenous cultures, women and experiences, but they also go towards supporting Indigenous youth, working to bridge the educational funding gap that exists between Indigenous and non-Indigenous students (yes, you read that right, Indigenous students receive less per capita than non-Indigenous students in the public school system).